About the Treasure Island project

 When will the congestion toll begin?

-The congestion tolling program will be implemented when there are a significant number of new housing units on Treasure Island, currently anticipated for the winter of 2018-2019.
+The congestion tolling program will be implemented when there are a significant number of new housing units on Treasure Island, currently anticipated for 2021.

 What new transit services will the congestion toll pay for?